metosin/ring-http-response/README.md

 ;
 ; The request contains bad syntax or cannot be fulfilled.
 ```

 ### Throwing error responses

-All erronous http-response functions have a exception throwing sibligs with a bang in their name (`bad-request` & `bad-request!`).
-These functions [Slingshot](https://github.com/scgilardi/slingshot) the response.
+All functions indicating a http error response have a exception throwing siblig with a bang in their name (`bad-request` & `bad-request!`).
+These functions [Slingshot](https://github.com/scgilardi/slingshot) the response in an exception.

 ```clojure
 (bad-request "kosh")